 The negative effects associated with family violence are substantial.
 Domestic violence victims are faced with substantial costs and emotional distress while children who experience violence at a young age can carry with them long-lasting ramifications.

 Family violence covers a broad range of acts that can include emotional, financial, physical, and sexual abuse.
-Family violence not only harms the victim, but it also poses dangers for and impacts immediate family members as well.
+Not only does it harm the victim, but family violence presents dangers for immediate family members as well.

 Children, when experiencing domestic violence as witnesses, can suffer from devastating effects.
 Research has shown that children who witness domestic violence report symptoms of trauma at an elevated rate, signifying that child witnesses to family violence are a highly victimized group.

-This exposure to violence can harm a child's emotional, psychological, and even physical development.
+This exposure to violence at a young age can harm a child's emotional, psychological, and even physical development.
 Children exposed to violence are more likely to have difficulty in school, abuse drugs or alcohol, act aggressively, suffer from depression, and engage in criminal behavior as adults.

-To help inform about what has been shown to be successful or promising, the CrimeSolutions.gov website contains reviews and ratings of a variety of programs and practices that aim to prevent family violence, help victims, and reduce the impact to witnesses.
+To help inform about what has been shown to be successful or promising in addressing family violence, the CrimeSolutions.gov website contains reviews and ratings of a variety of programs and practices that aim to prevent family violence, help victims, and reduce the impact to witnesses.

-The pages of this Special Feature contain publications and resources related to family violence, the prevention of such violence, and response.
-Select a topic from the "Family Violence" box to learn more.
+The pages of this Special Feature contain publications and resources from the Office of Justice Programs and other federal sources related to family violence, the prevention of such violence, and response: